wp-plugins/comprehensive-google-map-plugin/readme.txt

 11. When having marker Geo mashup, you can display in the info bubble marker's original post and post content excerpt instead of normally address and lat/long

 == Changelog ==

+= 6.0.17 =
+* Enhancement: Injecting Google API on the client side.
+This is to workaround the problem when param sensor is missing due to Better WP Security.

 = 6.0.16 =
 * Enhancement: Added documentation FAQ section in the plugin documentation